South Carolina Solar Panels

 Looking for information on our new Heat Pump offering?

-South Carolina’s average electricity rate climbed from 12.9 cents per kWh in 2021 to 14.1 cents in 2024 — a nearly 10% increase in just four years.
-Nationally, rates have risen even faster, jumping from 13.7 cents to 16.5 cents over the same period.
+South Carolina’s electricity rate has climbed from 12.9¢ per kWh in 2021 to 14.1¢ in 2024.
+Nationally, rates have risen even faster — from 13.7¢ to 16.5¢ over the same period.
+Either way, the trend is clear: electricity is getting more expensive.

-Solar panels can help shield your home from these rising costs.
-By generating your own electricity, you rely less on the grid — and less on whatever your utility decides to charge next.
+Solar panels can help offset that rising cost.
+By generating your own electricity at home, you rely less on the grid — and less on whatever your utility decides to charge next year.

 Price of Energy: South Carolina vs National Average